miraisolutions/secretsanta/README.md

 ```bash
 sudo apt-get install python3.8-venv
 ```
 Note that Ubuntu 22.04 does not provide 3.8 (nor 3.9) by default.
-It can be installed by adding the [deadsnakes](https://github.com/deadsnakes) repository.
+It can be installed by adding the [deadsnakes](https://github.com/deadsnakes) repository first to `apt`.

 Configure the PyCharm project with a Python 3.8 virtual environment under
 ```